wheeler-microfluidics/magnet-control/README.md

 # magnet-control #

-Control package for OpenDrop Digital Microfluidics Platform
+Control package for magnet stage with two states: engaged and disengaged.

 ## Overview ##